 Lennis “Red” Arndt, 72, Luverne, died Thursday, Jan.
 7, 2021, at Ava’s Hospice House in Sioux Falls, South Dakota.

-A time of fellowship will be from 4-7 p.m.
-Friday, Jan.
-15, at the Dingmann Funeral Home in Luverne.
-A memorial service will be at Grace Lutheran Church at a later date.
-A private burial of cremains will be at St. Paul Lutheran Church Cemetery in Springfield.
+A celebration of life service will be at 11:30 a.m.
+Saturday, May 1, at Grace Lutheran Church, with a luncheon following in the church basement.
+A private burial of cremains will be at St. Paul Lutheran Church Cemetery in Springfield on Sunday, May 2.

-In 1983 Red married Lisa Marie Turbes.
+In 1983 he married Lisa Turbes.
 They raised a family together and were married for 26 years, remaining each other’s closest friend for the remainder of his life.
 Red started working for Springfield Public Utilities in 1967 as a power lineman and later line foreman.
-He was on the Springfield Fire Department and served as the fire chief for three years.
-He served on Springfield’s Planning and Zoning Commission for five years and on the Board of Education at Springfield Public Schools for three years.
+He was on the Springfield Fire Department during which time he served as the fire chief for three years.
+He served on Springfield’s Planning & Zoning Commission for five years and on the Board of Education at Springfield Public Schools for three years.
 He moved to Fairfax, where he was the city manager from 1986 to 1989.
 He managed the electric, water and wastewater utilities along with other city services and facilities.
 Red moved to Luverne in 1989 to be the city’s utility superintendent.
 In 1990 Red was instrumental in the design and construction of the Lewis & Clark Regional Water System, serving in many vital capacities including board chairman from 2006 until his death.

-Red is survived by the mother of his children, Lisa Arndt; three sons, Joshua (Tamara) Arndt and their children, Rebecca and Leah of Dickinson, North Dakota, Justin (Katie) Arndt and their children Cassidy and Lucy of Richmond, and Jacob Arndt of Nashville, Tennessee; two sisters, Sandie Mielke of Sioux Falls and Paulette Levasseur of Sartell; a brother-in-law, Tasissa Moti of Brooklyn Park; and many nieces, nephews and extended family.
+Red is survived by the mother of his children, Lisa Arndt; three sons, Joshua (Tamara) Arndt, granddaughters Rebecca and Leah, Dickinson, North Dakota, Justin (Katie) Arndt, granddaughters Cassidy and Lucy, Richmond, and Jacob Arndt, Nashville, Tennessee; two sisters, Sandie Mielke, Sioux Falls, and Paulette Levasseur, Sartell; brother-in-law, Tasissa Moti, Brooklyn Park; and many nieces, nephews and extended family.

-He was preceded in death by his parents; a sister, Geraldine Moti; a brother, Douglas Arndt; a sister-in-law, Donna Arndt; and two brothers-in-law, Larry Levasseur and Richard Mielke.
+He was preceded in death by his parents; a sister, Geraldine Moti; a brother, Douglas Arndt; sister-in-law Donna Arndt; and two brother-in-laws, Larry Levasseur and Richard Mielke.

-Arrangements are provided by Dingmann Funeral Home of Luverne, dingmannandsons.com.
+Arrangements were provided by Dingmann Funeral Home of Luverne, dingmannandsons.com.